wolfsaxon/awesome-react-app/README.md

 # Notes

 - To tell server to not wait for async (ajax) requests: [http://localhost:3000/?renderAsyncData=false](http://localhost:3000/?renderAsyncData=false)
-- To skip WebpackDevServer (which gives us automatic bundling and hot reloading): [http://localhost:8080](http://localhost:8080).
+- To skip WebpackDevServer (which gives us automatic bundling and hot loading): [http://localhost:8080](http://localhost:8080).
 If you skip WebpackDevServer by running on port 8080 you must manually bundle assets by running: "webpack --config webpack.prod.config.js".
 When running through WebpackDevServer the bundle.js file is never actually created, it's just served directly from memory.